 I put my watches, engagement ring, and wedding band in a safe back home and opted instead for an inexpensive watch and a simple silver wedding band that was my Grandmother’s.

 An anti-theft travel bag is great to have for any trip.
 I use a Traveleon cross body bag that is slash-proof and resistant to pick pockets and even has RFID blocking pockets.
+Also consider adding items like a money belt or Secret Bra Pocket to your packing list.

-➐ Be prepared for for minimal bathrooms
+Be prepared for minimal bathrooms

 The Masai Mara covers 1,510 square kilometers (938 square miles) but there are no public bathrooms to be found inside the park or on “bathroom” stops on an overland journey.
 When nature calls you will have to resort to finding a bush.